 The Conference Committee retains the right to assign a proposed presentation to another session format unless authors state specifically that reassignment is not acceptable.

-Submit proposals by January 29th 2021 using the form below.
+Submit proposals by end of day on Monday, February 8th using the form below.

 You MUST submit one COMPLETE submission for for each session you propose.
 If more than one session is submitted, please indicate the order of preference if all proposals cannot be accepted due to space and time constraints.